My First Book Haul of 2025 & Some Personal Oversharing Yada Yada…

 Image result for sarsgaard sars guard

 As of yesterday morning, Ontario is officially in a state of emergency.
 I still have to work, because you know mortgage payments and shit.
-But I’ve spent most of today running around updating systems to allow people to work from home.
+But I’ve spent most of today running around updating my colleagues’ computers to allow us to work from home.
 Shout-out to my company for being super flexible during this time!

 That said, does Coronavirus have you sufficiently terrified?
 Are you self-isolating, quarantining or social-distancing?
 Have you used so much hand sanitizer that you can now see all the bones in your hands since your skin peeled away?
 (Seriously, I am running out of moisturizer.)
 Are you hoarding toilet paper like a fucking idiot?
 I certainly hope you’re not sick or otherwise closely affected by this illness, like my dear, sweet, beautiful Idris Elba.